KnightOS/kernel/README.md

 Contributions to the kernel should follow our [contribution guidelines](https://github.com/KnightSoft/kernel/blob/master/CONTRIBUTING.md).
 All offers are welcome, but not all will be accepted.
+You might want to join #knightos (see previous section) to join in on development discussion before you start writing code.

 ## Licensing